Docker Swarm vs. Kubernetes: Which of these container orchestration tools is right for you?

-Kubernetes is an open source container-management tool for those important containers and their complex production workloads.
-With Kubernetes, developers and DevOps teams can schedule, deploy, manage, and discover highly available apps by using the flexibility of clusters.
-A Kubernetes cluster is made up of compute hosts that are called worker nodes.
+Kubernetes is a portable, open-source platform for managing containers, their complex production workloads and scalability.
+With Kubernetes, developers and DevOps teams can schedule, deploy, manage and discover highly available apps by using the flexibility of clusters.
+A Kubernetes cluster is made up of compute hosts called worker nodes.
 These worker nodes are managed by a Kubernetes master that controls and monitors all resources in the cluster.
-A node can be a virtual machine or physical, bare metal machine.
+A node can be a virtual machine (VM) or a physical, bare metal machine.

-- Open-source community that is very active in developing the code base
+- It’s an open-source community that’s very active in developing the code base.

-- Fast-growing KubeCon conferences throughout the year that are more than doubling attendance numbers
+- Fast-growing KubeCon conferences throughout the year offer user insights.

-- Battle-tested by big players like Google and our own IBM workloads and runs on most operating systems
+- It’s battle-tested by big players like Google and our own IBM workloads, and it runs on most operating systems.

-- Available on the public cloud or for on-premises — managed or non-managed offerings from all the big cloud providers (IBM Cloud, AWS, Microsoft Azure, Google Cloud Platform, etc.)
+- It’s available on the public cloud or for on-premises use, and it has managed or non-managed offerings from all the big cloud providers (e.g., IBM Cloud, AWS, Microsoft Azure, Google Cloud Platform, etc.).

-- Broad Kubernetes support from an ecosystem of cloud tool vendors, such as Sysdig, LogDNA, and Portworx (among many others)
+- There’s broad Kubernetes support from an ecosystem of cloud tool vendors, such as Sysdig, LogDNA, and Portworx (among many others).

-- Management of the Kubernetes master takes specialized knowledge
+- It has a steep learning curve and management of the Kubernetes master takes specialized knowledge.

-- Updates from open source community are frequent and require careful patching in order to avoid disrupting workloads
+- Updates from the open-source community happen frequently and require careful patching to avoid disrupting workloads.

-- Too heavyweight for individual developers to set up for simplistic apps and infrequent deployments
+- It’s too heavyweight for individual developers to set up for simplistic apps and infrequent deployments.

-- Often need additional tools (e.g., kubectl CLI), services, continuous integration/continuous deployment (CI/CD) workflows and other DevOps practices to fully manage access, identity, governance and security
+- Teams often need additional tools (e.g, kubectl CLI), services, continuous integration/continuous deployment (CI/CD) workflows and other DevOps practices to fully manage access, identity, governance and security.

 What is Docker Swarm?

-- Smoothly integrates with Docker tools like Docker Compose and Docker CLI (uses the same command line interface (CLI) as Docker Engine)
+- It smoothly integrates with Docker tools like Docker Compose and Docker CLI since it uses the same command line interface (CLI) as Docker Engine.

-- Uses a filtering and scheduling system to provide intelligent node selection, allowing you to pick the optimal nodes in a cluster for container deployment
+- It uses a filtering and scheduling system to provide intelligent node selection, allowing you to pick the optimal nodes in a cluster for container deployment.

-- No easy way to separate Dev-Test-Prod workloads in DevOps pipeline
+- There’s no easy way to separate Dev-Test-Prod workloads in a DevOps pipeline.

-Docker Swarm vs. Kubernetes: A simple head-to-head comparison
+Kubernetes vs. Docker Swarm: A simple head-to-head comparison

 Installation and setup

-- Kubernetes: No installation required for managed offerings from cloud providers.
+- Kubernetes: Manual installation can differ for each operating system.
+No installation is required for managed offerings from cloud providers.

-- Kubernetes: Discovery of services through a single DNS name.
-Access to container applications through IP address or HTTP route.
+- Kubernetes: Discovery of services is enabled through a single DNS name.
+Kubernetes has access to container applications through an IP address or HTTP route.

 Which container orchestration tool is right for you?

-Docker Swarm is deployed with the Docker Engine, and is, therefore, readily available in your environment.
+Docker Swarm’s advantage comes with familiarity and emphasis on ease-of-use.
+It is deployed with the Docker Engine and is readily available in your environment.
 As a result, Swarm is easier to start with, and it may be more ideal for smaller workloads.